 - 1 teaspoon baking soda

-- 1/4 cup granulated sugar reserved for rolling
+- ¼ cup (48 g) colorful sugar sprinkles, reserved for rolling

-In a small bowl, combine the reserved sugar and cinnamon.
-Gently roll balls in sugar mixture to coat.
+- In small bowls, divide the cinnamon evenly between your different colors of sugar sprinkles.
+Gently roll balls in cinnamon-sprinkle mixture to coat.
 Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.

-Bake for 10-12 minutes, or until lightly browned around edges.
+- Bake for about 10-12 minutes, or until puffy and set on the tops and lightly browned around the edges.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 - Your cookies will keep for up to 5 days in a sealed container.
 To help keep cookies fresh, place a slice of bread in the container with the cookies.
 Replace the bread slice as needed.

 - Raw cookie dough will keep in the refrigerator for 3 days.
 Cookie dough balls (and baked cookies) freeze well, up to 3 months in a sealed plastic container or freezer bag.
 Allow frozen balls to thaw for up to 10 minutes on the baking sheet before baking, or add 1-2 minutes to the baking time.